-- (i) Any or some of the points on the specified routes in Schedule I of the Annex may, at the option of the designated airline of the Kingdom of Denmark, be omitted on any or all flights. - (ii) The designated airline of the Kingdom of Denmark shall have the right to terminate its services in the territory of the other Contracting Party.
+(i) Any or some of the points on the specified routes in Schedules I and II of the Annex may at the option of the respective designated airline be omitted on any or all flights, provided that these flights originate in the territory of the Contracting Party designating the airline.

+(ii) The designated airline or airlines of either Contracting Party shall have the right to terminate its services in the territory of the other Contracting Party.